CWALabs/SkyCMS/AWS/README.md

 ## DNS Automation (Optional)

 - If `HostedZoneId` is provided, Route 53 A-alias records are created for `EditorHostName` and (if set) `PublisherHostName`, pointing to the ALB.
+- If your DNS is hosted outside Route 53, you can leave `HostedZoneId` blank and create A/ALIAS records in your external DNS provider, targeting the ALB DNS name from the stack output (`LoadBalancerDNSName`).
+This achieves the same result: your hostnames point to the ALB.

 ## Secure SQLite